Subchapter 5. Electrical Safety Orders

 Grounded System, Solidly.
 A system which has one conductor or point (usually the mid-tap or neutral point of a transformer or generator windings) connected to the reference ground with no intentional impedance imposed in the circuit.

 Grounding Conductor, Equipment.
-The conductor used to connect noncurrent-carrying metal parts of equipment, raceways and other enclosures to the system grounded conductor at the service and/or the grounding electrode conductor or at the source of a separately derived system.
+The conductor used to connect noncurrent-carrying metal parts of equipment, raceways and other enclosures to the system grounded conductor, the grounding electrode conductor, or both, at the service equipment or at the source of a separately derived system.

 Grounding Connection (Ground Connection).
 (See Ground.)